pwyoung/computer-setup/proxmox/terraform-iac/README.md

 # Goal
+Create VMs suitable for hosting a K8S cluster that can support GPU-based (AI) workloads.

+# Specific requirements
+The result should be compatible with Kubespray and the Nvidia K8S GPU operator.

+# Details
 - Automate creation of VMs using Proxmox
 - Support PCIe passthough of the GPU
-- Export IPs for ease of use by subsequent Ansible jobs
+- Export IPs for ease of use by subsequent configuration (e.g. via Ansible)

 # Prequisites